pacur/pacur/README.md

 A project can be created with the cli tools which can be installed using go get.
-After creating a project a PKGBUILD file must be added to each release directory.
+After creating a project a PKGBUILD file must be added to each release directory inside the packages directory.
 Then the packages can be built and added to the repo.
 An example project is available in the example directory.
 The `pull` command should be run before all builds to update the docker images used for builds.

 ```
 $ go get github.com/pacur/pacur